umardraz2004/React-js/Calculator in React/README.md

 ## Overview

 This is a simple **Investment Calculator** built with React.js.
-The calculator allows users to input their initial investment, interest rate, and duration to calculate the potential return on investment over time.
+The calculator allows users to input their initial investment, interest rate, expected return and duration to calculate the potential return on investment over time.

 ## Features